- Eyelid Surgery Benefits

 Eyelid surgery, also called blepharoplasty, is a procedure performed to rejuvenate aging changes of the upper and lower eyelids.
 Sun exposure, gravity, and even hereditary factors contribute to excess wrinkling and sagging skin of the upper and lower eyelids.
 Puffy bags under the eyes are common findings, as are droopy upper eyelids, a condition called eyelid ptosis.
 These changes often convey a tired appearance and can even interfere with full vision.

-To reverse these changes, board-certified plastic surgeons like Dr. Brian Braithwaite and Dr. Lorri Cobbins can remove excess skin, fat, and even muscle to restore eyelid shape and contour.
-And because overcorrection can be as undesirable as no correction, our doctors address these changes in a very precise manner.
-Dr. Cobbins and Dr. Braithwaite can also repair droopy upper eyelids during the blepharoplasty procedure, correcting several problems in one surgery.
+To reverse these changes, board-certified plastic surgeons like Dr. Brian Braithwaite and Dr. Lorri Cobbins can remove excess skin, and fat to restore eyelid shape and contour.
+Overcorrection can be as undesirable as no correction; therefore, our doctors address these changes in a very precise manner.

 Like facelift surgery, blepharoplasty can be combined safely with other surgical procedures.
 When performed correctly, eyelid surgery can often produce dramatic results, providing patients with many years of more youthful eyes and a well-rested appearance.